igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 macro-functions to operate on the pin names.
 These include:

 - `setGpioPinModeOutput( pin )`         Enable the corresponding DDRn bit
-- `setGpioPinModeInput( pin )`          Clear the corresponding DDRn bit
+- `setGpioPinModeInput( pin )`          Clear the corresponding DDRn and PORTn bits
-- `setGpioPinModeInputPullup( pin )`    Clear the corresponding DDRn and PORTn bits
+- `setGpioPinModeInputPullup( pin )`    Clear the corresponding DDRn bit and set the PORTn bit
 - `isGpioPinModeOutput( pin )`          Is the corresponding DDRn bit set?
 - `isGpioPinModeInput( pin )`           Is the corresponding DDRn bit clear?
 - `readGpioPinDigital( pin )`           Is the corresponding PINn bit is set? (returns zero or non-zero)